-A base 2013 Volkswagen Passat S, with the 2.5-liter engine and manual transmission, starts at a Manufacturer's Suggested Retail Price (MSRP) of $21,640.
-If you prefer an automatic, that means the Appearance Package (includes alloy wheels) for another $2,100.
-A full-boat SEL Premium package tops $31,000.
-The TDI turbodiesel Passat spans a range of $27,000 (SE) to $33,700 (SEL Premium).
-The 3.6-liter V6 engine (DSG automatic only) starts around $30,000 for an SE and climbs past $34,000 for an SEL Premium.
-The Passat competes in the crowded mid-size segment, which includes heavyweights like the Toyota Camry and Honda Accord, as well as value-oriented rides like the Kia Optima and Hyundai Sonata.
+A base 2014 Volkswagen Passat S with a manual transmission carries a Manufacturer's Suggested Retail Price (MSRP) starting just over $21,600.
+If you prefer an automatic, add another $1,100 to the bottom line.
+The TDI turbodiesel Passat spans a range of just over $27,000 (SE) to nearly $34,000 (SEL Premium).
+A fully loaded SEL Premium climbs past $34,000.
+The Passat competes in the crowded midsize segment, which includes heavyweights like the Toyota Camry and Honda Accord, as well as value-oriented rides like the Kia Optima and Hyundai Sonata.
 Check KBB.com's Fair Purchase Price to see what local transaction prices are running.
 In resale value, the Passat falls behind the Camry and Accord but bests the Optima and Sonata over time.

 Likely to recommend this car?
 (1-10): 10